Regularization for Long Named Entity Recognition: Backgrounds

 \section{Backgrounds}

-\paragraph{Task Formulation.} A NER is a task of identifying a word or phrase that corresponding to instances such as a person, location, organization, and miscellaneous.
-A key challenge is extracting and classifying named entities in a corpus with pre-defined tags of entities.
-We use BIO tagging scheme \cite{ramshaw1999text}, where B and I tag is concatenated with all target entity types and O tag indicates that a token belongs to no chunk, e.g., B-PER, B-LOC.
-Formally, a sentence consists of an input sequence \textbf{X} $=$ \textbraceleft$x_1, x_2, \ldots, x_N$\textbraceright with length $N$, its ground truth labels of input sequence \textbf{Y} $=$ \textbraceleft$y_1, y_2, \ldots, y_N$\textbraceright, and its predicted labels of output sequence $\hat{\textbf{Y}}$ $=$ $\{\hat{y}_1, \hat{y}_2, \ldots, \hat{y}_N\}$ where $y_i$ $\in$ \textbraceleft$1, 2, \ldots, C$\textbraceright~ and $C$ are the number of classes.
-There are two widely used decoding strategies: tag independent decoding (i.e., softmax) and tag dependent decoding (i.e., Conditional Random Field~\cite{lafferty2001conditional}).
-The goal of NER is to predict mentions by assigning output label $\hat{y}_{i}$ for each token $x_{i}$ using these decoding strategies: $P(\hat{y}_i | \textbf{X})$ or $P(\hat{y}_i | \textbf{X}, \hat{y}_1, \hat{y}_2, \ldots, \hat{y}_{i-1})$.
+\paragraph{Task Formulation} A NER is a task that identifies a word or phrase that corresponds to instances such as a person, location, organization, or miscellaneous.
+NER mainly focuses on extracting and classifying named entities in a corpus with predefined entity tags.
+We use the BIO tagging scheme \cite{ramshaw1999text}, where B and I labels are concatenated with all target entity types and the O label indicates that a token belongs to no chunk, for example, B-PER and B-LOC.
+Formally, a sentence consists of an input sequence \textbf{X} $=$ \textbraceleft$x_1, x_2, \ldots, x_N$\textbraceright with length $N$, its ground truth labels of the input sequence \textbf{Y} $=$ \textbraceleft$y_1, y_2, \ldots, y_N$\textbraceright, and its predicted labels of the output sequence $\hat{\textbf{Y}}$ $=$ $\{\hat{y}_1, \hat{y}_2, \ldots, \hat{y}_N\}$ where $y_i$ $\in$ \textbraceleft$1, 2, \ldots, C$\textbraceright~ and $C$ is the number of classes.
+There are two widely used decoding strategies: tag-independent decoding (i.e., softmax) and tag-dependent decoding (i.e., conditional random field~\cite{lafferty2001conditional}).
+The goal of NER is to predict mentions by assigning the output label $\hat{y}_{i}$ for each token $x_{i}$ using the following decoding strategies: $P(\hat{y}_i | \textbf{X})$ or $P(\hat{y}_i | \textbf{X}, \hat{y}_1, \hat{y}_2, \ldots, \hat{y}_{i-1})$.

-\paragraph{Partition Benchmark Dataset.} Given annotated entities in the training dataset, we make an entity dictionary to split the evaluation dataset.
-In other words, using this dictionary generates the two mention sets: mentions that are seen and unseen during training.
-In particular BioNER task, a raw dataset suggests the CUI of each entity which signifies the same concept (or meaning) of different entities to form a concept dictionary.
+\paragraph{Partitioning Benchmark Datasets} Given the annotated entities in the training dataset, we created an entity dictionary to split the evaluation dataset.
+In other words, using this dictionary generates two mention sets: mentions those that are seen and unseen during training~\cite{lin2020rigourous, kim2021your}.
+In particular BioNER task, a raw dataset suggests the CUI of each entity that signifies the same concept (or meaning) of different entities, forming a concept dictionary.
 We define our evaluation dataset to be split based on these dictionaries as follows,